 It’s also an inexpensive substitute for most drawing papers.

 Rough in the large shapes.
-Concentrate on size and placement of each part of the drawing relative to the other parts.
+Concentrate on size and placement.
 Don’t worry about detail; that will come later.

 Start with the largest shape first and add other shapes around it.
 The largest shape is usually the horse.
 Everything else is backdrop.